aws/aws-cdk/packages/@aws-cdk/core/README.md

 By default, the report will be printed in a human readable format.
-If you want a report in JSON format, enable it using the `@aws-cdk/core:validationReportJson` context via the CLI or passing it directly to the application:
+If you want a report in JSON format, enable it using the `@aws-cdk/core:validationReportJson` context via the CLI, passing it directly to the application, or via the `cdk.context.json` file:

 ```ts
 const app = new App({